Are you planning your trip to Greece and you are looking for the best things to do in Lefkada, one of the most impressive islands in the Ionian Sea?

 Kathisma Beach

-Lefkada island has numerous beautiful beaches to discover but a few extra of my favorites are:
+Lefkada island has numerous beautiful beaches to discover but a few of my favorites are:

 - Agiofilli Beach